PHILADELPHIA REFLECTIONS

 Louis Brandeis

 Over time, Frederick Taylor had come to see that the industrial revolution had proceeded to the factory stage by merely bringing craftsmen indoors, each one treasuring his little trade secrets.
 Bringing the point of view of the company's owners onto the shop floor, Taylor could see how vastly more profitable the steel company would be if all those malingering tradesmen would stop soldiering on the job.
 No doubt the young Quaker soon learned that little was to be accomplished by remonstrating with workers, just as bellowing foremen had learned that bullying was also useless.
 Out of all this familiar scene emerged Taylorism, the idea of paying financial incentives to those who produced more, splitting the rewards of efficiency with the management.
-It sort of worked, but it didn't work enough to satisfiy F.W.
+It sort of worked, but it didn't work enough to satisfy F.W.
 Taylor.
-When he walked around with a stop watch, he collected the data showing how much more might be produced if the workers were perfectly efficient.
-Not only did that create the stereotype of the stop-watch efficiency expert, it provoked Congressional hearings and a federal law against stop watches which stayed on the books from 1912 to 1949.
+When he walked around with a stopwatch, he collected the data showing how much more might be produced if the workers were perfectly efficient.
+Not only did that create the stereotype of the stop-watch efficiency expert, but it also provoked Congressional hearings and federal law against stopwatches which stayed on the books from 1912 to 1949.
 Although management responded by forming dozens of Taylor Societies to honor the approach, the unions invented the term "Taylorism" and bandied it about as the worst sort of epithet.
 Curiously, the Taylor approach proved to be enormously appealing both to Lenin and Stalin, who applied it as a central part of their five-year plans and general approach to industrialization.
 As we now all recognize, the Communist approach was a two-tier system instead of the three-tier system that was needed.
 It isn't enough to have a class of comrades called planners and another called workers; you need a layer of foremen, sergeants and chief petty officers in the middle.
 In addition to the elaborate time and motion studies leading to detailed written procedures, there needs to be an institutional memory for the required skills of the trade.
 In a funny sort of way, Fred Taylor the Quaker may have organized the downfall of the communist state before it was invented.

 {Herbert Hoover}